jleveugle/ovh-manager-webpack-toolkit/README.md

 yarn add -D @ovh-ux/ovh-manager-webpack-toolkit
 ```

-In order to use and extends this configuration, some manager dependent parameters needs
+In order to use and extends this configuration, some manager relative parameters needs
 to be provided.
-Please refer to the informations and example below.
+Please refer to the parameters and example below.

+### Parameters

-The following configuration parameters needs to be provided :
+The following configuration parameters needs to be _provided_ :

  - template: path to manager main template file
  - basePath: the base path of the manager